gitgio99/MAR/Readme.md

 In addition, it can generate recipe based on items in fridge with the help of ChatGPT.

 ## Features
-- Temperature and Humidity Sensor
-  - monitor fridge temperature and humidity

 - Food recognition
   - detect food items in fridge
 - Expiration alert